-- a.
-All violations of this article shall be processed as provided in Section 1-7, of the Brevard County Code of Ordinances, per the provisions of any municipal ordinances for code enforcement, as applicable, and per provisions of Chapter 162, Florida Statues.
-Each day of any such violation shall constitute a separate and distinct offense. - b.
-In addition to any other remedy set forth herein or otherwise provided by law, if a facility or user who violates the provisions set forth in this article, the Department shall have the authority to take one of the following options: - Investigate possible violations of this article and seek all available remedies in law or equity, including, but not limited to, an administrative search warrant from a court of competent jurisdiction or an injunction from a court of competent jurisdiction to enforce or restrict any relevant law; or - 2.
-Terminate water and sewer service. - c.
-The County may recover reasonable attorneys' fees, court costs, and other expenses associated with enforcement activities.
+(1) All violations of this article shall be processed as provided in section 1-7, of the this Code, per the provisions of any municipal ordinances for code enforcement, as applicable, and per provisions of F.S. ch.
+162. Each day of any such violation shall constitute a separate and distinct offense.

+(2) In addition to any other remedy set forth herein or otherwise provided by law, if a facility or user who violates the provisions set forth in this article, the department shall have the authority to take one of the following options:

+a.
+Investigate possible violations of this article and seek all available remedies in law or equity, including, but not limited to, an administrative search warrant from a court of competent jurisdiction or an injunction from a court of competent jurisdiction to enforce or restrict any relevant law; or b.
+Terminate water and sewer service.

+(3) The county may recover reasonable attorneys' fees, court costs, and other expenses associated with enforcement activities.
 The filing of a suit shall not be bar against or a prerequisite for taking any other action against a facility or user.

-SECTION 6.
-Chapter 110.
-Utilities., at Article II.
-Water and Sewer Systems. at Division 2.
-Sewage Disposal Generally., at Section 110-73.
-Fats, Oil and Grease Management Program Fees. is hereby created as follows:

-Sec.
-110-73.
-FATS, OIL AND GREASE MANAGEMENT PROGRAM FEES.

-The current schedule of fees for the Fats, Oil and Grease Management Program, which becomes effective upon adoption of this article by the Board of County Commissioners, shall include:

-- (1) The initial Fats, Oil and Grease Discharge Certificate application is a no fee certificate.
-An annual renewal is required and shall be assessed \$100.00 fee.
-Fats, Oil and Grease Discharge Certificates are non-transferrable. - (2) Additional facility inspections for compliance purposes shall be assessed \$150.00 per visit. - (3) Sample collection and laboratory analysis related to enforcement activities shall be at the rates stated in the Schedule of Fees and Costs for the certified commercial laboratory under contract with the County. - (4) The County may adopt other reasonable fees as deemed necessary to carry out the requirements and programs in this article.
-These fees relate solely to the matters covered by this article and are separate from all other fees, fines, and penalties assessed by the County.
-These fees are charged to recover the costs incurred by the County to implement and enforce the provisions of this article.

-Secs.
-110-74-110-90. - Reserved.
+SECTION 4.
+Area encompassed.
+This article shall be applicable in both the unincorporated and incorporated areas, except that this article shall not apply in any municipality that has adopted and maintains in effect ordinances or regulations governing the same matters.

-SECTION 7.
-CONFLICTING PROVISIONS.
-In the case of a direct conflict between any provision of this Ordinance and a portion or provision of any other applicable federal, state or county law, rule, code or regulations, the more restrictive shall apply, unless preempted by law.
+SECTION 5.
+Conflicting provisions.
+In the case of direct conflict between any provision of this Ordinance and a portion or provision of any other appropriate federal, state, or county law, rule, code or regulation, the more restrictive shall apply.